mvnaol2026/Gravity-Does-Not-Exist/README.md

 > **Motion is possible ONLY under UNBALANCED, CONTACT-BASED, and CONTINUOUS pressure.**
 > *Corollary: The flight of isolated particles (photons, neutrinos, gluons, free electrons) in an absolute vacuum is physically impossible.*

-### 📜 18 Key Axioms of Aol Physics
+### 📜 20 Key Axioms of Aol Physics

 1. **No Attraction**: There are no forces of attraction in nature.
 Any apparent attraction is the result of external pushing or pressing (impulsion).
 2. **No Energy**: The concept of "energy" is a purely mathematical abstraction.
 All physical processes are driven exclusively by mechanical motion and pressure of the medium.
-3. **Passivity of Matter**: Matter is completely passive.
-It does not possess intrinsic "charges" or inherent forces of interaction.
+3. **Passivity of Matter**: Matter is absolutely passive.
+It possesses no internal "charges," inherent forces of interaction, or resistance to displacement.
+Matter can only move (vibrate) when acted upon by direct physical contact, and it can transmit motion only through contact.
+Matter cannot spontaneously generate.
+Matter cannot create new matter from nothing.
+It is incapable of producing particles or emitting them.
 4. **No Vacuum**: Absolute emptiness does not exist.
 The entire space of the Universe is densely filled with a material medium.
 5. **The Aol Medium**: Space is filled with a chaotic, dense packing of spherical primary particles called **aols**.
 Aols possess immense (but finite) hardness and have zero friction.
 The number of contacts for each aol in a dense assembly ranges from 4 to 12.
 The hardness of aols determines the speed of wave propagation (the speed of light).
 Aols are indivisible, inabrasible, and eternal.
 6. **The Universal Mover**: The primary and sole Mover of the Universe is the aol space.
 It is precisely this space that creates atoms and macro-objects, holds them together as entities, ensures their existence, imparts motion, triggers and sustains all processes, and provides everything that physics terms "energy."
 Since matter is passive, the aol space governs everything.
 The Greater Universe is divided into cells of Small Universes shaped as rhombic dodecahedrons.
 The aol medium exerts pressure with a gradient: maximum at the centers of the cells, minimum at the peripheries.
 Due to the chaotic packing of aols, continuous micro-vibrations of the medium occur at a frequency of $10^{13}$ Hz.
 This vibration causes atoms to vibrate.